 Animation: Our animation interface (at right and in Figure 4c,f) switches automatically between the before and after graphs.
-To provide a smooth transition, it interpolates the positions of nodes between the two graphs.
+Independent layouts are calculated for each graph, but non-matching nodes are not allowed to occupy the same position.
+To provide a smooth transition, it interpolates the positions of matching nodes.
 Nodes that exist in only one graph appear only on the appropriate terminal of the animation.
-They become steadily more transparent as the animation advances, and vanish completely by the other terminal.
-Independent layouts are calculated for each graph, but noncorresponding nodes are not allowed to occupy the same position.
+They all become more transparent at the same rate, and vanish completely by the other terminal.
+Both types of transition are linear and happen concurrently.

 Users can start and stop the animation, as well as manually switch between terminal or intermediate points, via the provided slider.
+Unless it is controlled this way, the animation repeats with a transition period of two seconds and a pause for three seconds at either terminal.

-4.1 Correspondence determination
+4.1 Graph matching